 Increasing housing stability

 St. Vincent de Paul Georgia provides a spectrum of safety net social services to give both immediate help and also hope for a self-sufficient future.

 Our Home Visit is the heart of what we do at SVdP Georgia.
 Visiting neighbors in need in their homes respects their dignity and provides a private setting so they can freely discuss their personal challenges.

 During Home Visits, SVdP Georgia caseworkers conduct an initial assessment, collaborate with individuals and families to create actionable plans for removing barriers to stability and provide critically-needed services such as emergency financial assistance, food, clothing, prescription medication, transportation assistance and more.

-SVdP Georgia has two Community Support Centers to serve neighbors in need.
-Located in Chamblee and Lakewood (south Atlanta), program staff and caseworkers at our Community Support Centers provide a comprehensive menu of services including intake and assessment, emergency assistance, food pantries, pharmacy services, education programs and more.
+SVdP Georgia has a Community Support Center in Chamblee that serves neighbors in need.
+At this location, program staff and caseworkers provide a comprehensive menu of services including intake and assessment, emergency assistance, food pantries, pharmacy services, education programs and more.

 Where We Work

 From Blairsville to Brunswick, Lake Hartwell to Lagrange, and everywhere in between, SVdP Georgia provides help and hope to neighbors in need across Georgia.

 The SVdP Georgia Community Support Center is staffed by full-time program personnel, caseworkers, and administrative staff.

 ATLANTA, GA 30341